 Explore the special days and themes for the month of October!

-This calendar is a guide for you and your team to use as you plan meaningful, internal events and activities virtually for October.
-This month has a focus on Breast Cancer Awareness and LGBTQ history.
-It is also an important time to support working parents on your team and help to improve work-life balance.
+This calendar is a guide for you and your team to use as you plan meaningful, internal events and activities for October.
+This month has a focus on Breast Cancer Awareness and LGBTQ+ history.
+It is also an important time to support working parents on your team and help to improve work-life balance, as well as celebrate fun holidays such as Oktoberfest, Halloween, and Diwali!

 The world truly runs on coffee, especially for employees who need to get through a busy day at work.
 Where would we be without it?
 Since October 1st is international coffee day, why not treat the coffeeholics on your team to a gift card for their favorite coffee shop!
 No employee should be without their coffee on this day.

-World Mental Health Day brings awareness to mental health issues around the world and supporting those around you.
-It is important to check in on your employees not just today, but throughout the entire year.
+World Mental Health Day brings awareness to mental health issues around the world and supports those around you.
+It is important to check in on your employees not just on this day, but throughout the entire year.
 Happiness and mental wellbeing is closely tied to productivity in the office.
 The consequences of poor mental health go beyond affecting one’s work, there are serious implications and outcomes that could occur.
 It never hurts to check in on others and offer a listening ear.

 Idea: Use this day (or month) to implement policies, activities, and initiatives that promote and increase the wellbeing of your entire team.
-Since the switch to remote work at the beginning of the pandemic, many companies have opted into hosting regular wellness events for their employees virtually.
-This helps to keep morale high and foster a sense of community even though we can’t all be in the same place physically.
 Great options include yoga, meditation, music breaks, or fitness classes.

 Idea: Additionally, there are many incredible organizations that are dedicated to providing support and resources to those struggling with their mental health.
 Organize a team fundraiser where donations can be collected for one of these leading organizations.